BioData-PT/D-cellerate/README.md

 ## D-cellerate

-Test this tool at tooldemos.biodata.pt
+Test this tool at https://tooldemos.biodata.pt/

+Have questions?
+Ask us directly at https://forum.biodata.pt/

 #### Introduction